emma-adu-saah/alx-system_engineering-devops/0x00-shell_basics/README.md

 [100-lets_move](100-lets_move): A script that moves all files beginning with an uppercase letter to the directory /tmp/u.

 [101-clean_emacs](101-clean_emacs): A script that deletes all files in the current working directory that end with the character ~.

+[102-tree](102-tree): A script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.